 Dante Now! is dedicated to performing and understanding Dante's Divine Comedy.

-Each year a professor or group of professors (usually Christian Moevs, Ted Cachey, and others) kicks off the event with an illustrated public talk that is also broadcast live to participants at Notre Dame's Global Gateway in Rome.
+Each year a professor or group of professors (usually Christian Moevs, Ted Cachey, and others) kicks off the event with an illustrated public talk.

 After the lecture, campus participants read selections from Dante's Inferno as they move in small groups toward the Grotto of Our Lady of Lourdes in a mini-pilgrimage.
 The event concludes at the Grotto with a choral reading of Saint Bernard in Paradiso praying to the Virgin.